Keezhtali Mahadeva Temple

-Keezhtali Mahadeva Temple is an ancient Hindu temple dedicated to Shiva is situated in Kodungalloor of Thrissur District in Kerala state in India.
-The Keezhtali Mahadeva Temple is one of the important temples in Chera Kingdom.
-According to folklore, sage Parashurama has installed the idol of Shiva.
-The temple is a part of the 108 Shiva Temples in Kerala.
+Keezhtali Mahadeva Temple is an ancient Hindu temple dedicated to Shiva situated in Kodungalloor of Thrissur District in Kerala state in India; it was one of the important temples in Chera Kingdom, being one of a complex of 108.
+According to folklore, sage Parashurama himself installed the idol of Shiva.

 The temple is one of the four thali temples mentioned in the 108 Shiva temples (1.
 Tali Temple, Kozhikkode, 2.
 Kaduthruthy Mahadeva Temple, Kottayam, 3.
 Keezhtali Mahadeva Temple, Kodungallur, 4.
 Talikotta Mahadeva Temple, Kottayam).
 The temple is also known as the Keetholi Temple.

 History

-Ancient Kerala and its administrative structures have been carried out in certain temples known as Thalis.
-Keehi Thali, Arattali, Meltali, Nediyathali and Chingpuruthu Thali are five thali temples in the Ancient Chera Kingdom.
-These temples are a part of the 108 Shiva temples of ancient Kerala.
-The Melthali Temple is not yet known (or on a river)?
-Arathali is believed to be in the temples of Kottarithi near Thiruvanchikkulam.
+Ancient Kerala and its administrative structures had been carried out in certain temples known as thalis.
+Keehi, Arattali, Meltali, Nediyathali, and Chingpuruthu were five such in the Chera Kingdom.
+(The Melthali Temple has not yet been discovered –it may have been on a river.
+Arathali is believed to be in the temples of Kottarithi near Thiruvanchikkulam.)